Configure Auth0 as SAML Service Provider

 Add service provider metadata to IdP

-In this section, you will add some information to the IdP so it knows how to receive and respond to SAML-based authentication requests from the Auth0 service provider.
+Add information about the service provider to the identity provider so the tenant knows how to receive and respond to SAML authentication requests.
 The instructions provided here are generic.
 You will need to find the appropriate screens and fields on the Identity Provider.

 The IdP will need to know where to send the SAML assertions after it has authenticated a user.
 This is the Assertion Consumer Service URL in Auth0.
 The IdP may call this Assertion Consumer Service URL or Application Callback URL.